KEY STAGE 3

 Key content includes:

-Number: Rounding and estimating, the four operations, fractions, decimals and percentages
+Number: Rounding and estimating, the four operations, fractions, decimals and percentages, indices, standard form, prime factor decomposition

-Ratio, Proportion, Rates of Change: Simplifying ratios, sharing quantities into a given ratio
+Ratio, Proportion, Rates of Change: Simplifying ratios, sharing quantities into a given ratio, solving problems with ratio, direct and inverse proportion

-Geometry and Measures: Angles and polygons, transformations, area and perimeter of 2D and 3D shapes
+Geometry and Measures: Angles and polygons, transformations, area and perimeter of 2D and 3D shapes, 2D representations of 3D shapes, Volume of cubes, cuboids, prisms and cylinders, Pythagoras’s Theorem, trigonometry

-Statistics: Collecting and presenting data using tables and graphs, analysing data using averages and range.
+Statistics: Collecting and presenting data using tables and graphs, analysing data using averages and range, comparing two distributions, use of statistical diagrams

-In KS4 students will then begin their preparations for their GCSE examinations in Year 11.
-They will further develop their skills in the 6 main areas.
+Students studying for their GCSE examinations in Year 1, will further develop their skills in these 6 main areas.

-The GCSE qualification consists of three equally-weighted written examination papers at either Foundation tier or Higher tier.
-Paper 1 is a non-calculator assessment and a calculator is allowed for Paper 2 and Paper 3.
+The GCSE qualification consists of three equally-weighted written examination papers at either Foundation or Higher tier.
+Paper 1 is a non-calculator assessment.
+A calculator is allowed for Paper 2 and Paper 3.
 Each paper is 1 hour and 30 minutes long.
 Each paper has 80 marks.
 The qualification will be graded and certificated on a scale from 9 to 1 using the total mark across all three papers where 9 is the highest grade.
 Foundation tier allows grading from 1 to 5.
 Higher tier allows grading from 4 to 9.

 For more information about the GCSE Mathematics course content please visit: